openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 ### Credential Metadata Object {#credential-metadata-object}

-This section defines the structure of the object that appears as the value to the keys inside the object defined for the `credentials_supported` metadata element.
+This section defines the structure of the objects that appear in the `credentials_supported` metadata element.

+* `format`: REQUIRED.
+A JSON string identifying the format of this credential, e.g. `jwt_vc_json` or `ldp_vc`.
+Depending on the format value, the credential metadata object contains further elements defining its type and (optionally) the claims the credential may contain along with display information. (#format_profiles) defines the format specific profiles introduced by this specification.

+* `cryptographic_binding_methods_supported`: OPTIONAL.
+Array of case sensitive strings that identify how the Credential is bound to the identifier of the End-User who possesses the Credential as defined in (#credential-binding).
+A non-exhaustive list of valid values defined by this specification are `did`, `jwk`, and `mso`.
+* `cryptographic_suites_supported`: OPTIONAL.
+Array of case sensitive strings that identify the cryptographic suites that are supported for the `cryptographic_binding_methods_supported`.
+Cryptosuites for Credentials in `jwt_vc` format should use algorithm names defined in [IANA JOSE Algorithms Registry](https://www.iana.org/assignments/jose/jose.xhtml#web-signature-encryption-algorithms).
+Cryptosuites for Credentials in `ldp_vc` format should use signature suites names defined in [Linked Data Cryptographic Suite Registry](https://w3c-ccg.github.io/ld-cryptosuite-registry/).

 * `display`: OPTIONAL.
 An array of objects, where each object contains the display properties of the supported credential for a certain language.
 Below is a non-exhaustive list of parameters that MAY be included.
 Note that the display name of the supported credential is obtained from `display.name` and individual claim names from `claims.display.name` values.
    * `name`: REQUIRED.
 String value of a display name for the `credential_type`.
    * `locale`: OPTIONAL.
 String value that identifies the language of this display object represented as language tag values defined in BCP47 [@!RFC5646].
 Multiple `display` objects may be included for separate languages.
 There MUST be only one object with the same language identifier.
   * `logo`: OPTIONAL.
 A JSON object with information about the logo of the `credential_type` with a following non-exhaustive list of parameters that MAY be included: